Introduction

 Figure 4: Distribution of bending moments along the tunnel during vehicle traffic.
 SOURCE: Kot Collection.

-From the stresses, it was possible to assess the condition during the structural analysis of the tunnel.
-In addition, the stresses developed in the backfill soil caused by vehicle traffic in the tunnel were checked, as shown in Figure 5.
+Thus, based on the applied loads, it was possible to assess the structural condition of the tunnel during the structural analysis.
+Furthermore, the stresses developed in the backfill soil due to vehicular traffic over the tunnel were determined, as shown in Figure 5.

 Figure 5: Stresses in the ground caused by the flow of vehicles through the tunnel.
 SOURCE: Kot Collection.